Helensburgh Anglican Church

 As life returned to normal the congregation started to concern itself with the wider mission of the church.
 The Church Missionary Society and the British and Foreign Bible Society were faithfully supported from this time on.
 The congregation was still not self supporting.
 The Church Society (later known as The Home Missionary Society) supported the annual stipend of 200 pounds to the tune of 150 pounds.
 Helensburgh was a poor community.
 None-the-less the congregation worked to stand by itself.
 The core group was now strong enough to form a Parish Council.
 The church was no longer just one man.
-Between 1914 and 1923 some of the Wardens were as follows: Dr. Cox, Mr. Wheeler, Mr. Knight, Mr. Denning, Mr. Edmonson, Mr Bert Smith, Mr. Ivor Morgan, Mr. Doyle, Mr. Sutton and Mr. Stevenson.
+Between 1914 and 1923 some of the Wardens were as follows: Dr. Cox, Mr. Wheeler, Mr. Knight, Mr. Denning, Mr. Edmondson, Mr Bert Smith, Mr. Ivor Morgan, Mr. Doyle, Mr. Sutton and Mr. Stevenson.
 Some of the Committee members were: Mrs. Lomkins, Mrs. Cox, Mrs, Wheeler, Mrs. Smith, Mrs. Pell, Miss Kelly, Mr. Knight, Mr. Wheeter, Mr. Reins, Mr. Stanley and Mr. Cambridge.

 Rev. Reginald Peatt, 1921-1924

 Maintenance is always a problem for a church with limited funds.
-In 1921 The hall, church and rectory were repainted by Mr. Hollingdale for $100 (fifty pounds).
+In 1921 the hall, church and rectory were repainted by Mr. Hollingdale for $100 (fifty pounds).
 Colors were cream with brown trim on the inside of the buildings, other than the pine ceilings which remained unpainted.
 Peeling was always a problem on the outside.
 The trouble lay in the original oil coatings that were applied to the weatherboards at the turn of the century.
 In fact it was whatever oil you could lay your hands on.
 In later years paints would bubble in hot weather.
-Scraping and painted was a constant focus of working bees.
+Scraping and painting was a constant focus of working bees.

 Mr. Osborne with the last pine tree in pieces

 Mr. Warren had planted two pine trees at the front of the church.
-They soon grew into two beautiful trees, but as with pines, but by 1922 they had started to take over the site.
+They soon grew into two beautiful trees, but as with pines, by 1922 they had started to take over the site.
 That year they were lopped, but then they lost their shape.
 By 1940 one still stood growing bigger each year.
 Debate raged as to whether to remove it or just lop it.
 Finally in 1952 the committee decided for its removal.
-Mr. Osborne was hired for $40 to remove it.
+Mr. Osborne was hired for £40 to remove it.

-At the end of Rev. Peatts ministry, 1923, Heathcote was removed from the Helensburgh Provisional District and joined to a redrawn Sutherland parish.
+At the end of Rev. Peatt's ministry, 1923, Heathcote was removed from the Helensburgh Provisional District and joined to a redrawn Sutherland parish.
 Over the years the Helensburgh ministers had relied on Lay Readers to service the Heathcote church and this was not the best way to minister to the church.
 By this time services were no longer held at Cawley and Lilyvale as both villages had all but disappeared.
 Darkes Forest had never had a great population so from time to time services were held there, but with little regularity.
 Otford continued to hold services in Mr. Lucas' hall, made up of mixed denominations.
 Stanwell Park continued in much the same way, but a bit stronger.